 Ebusco electric buses, starting with Golden Dragon

-The Dutch company Ebusco was founded in 2010 and released its first electric bus model in 2012.
-The 2.1 model was realized in cooperation with Chinese company Golden Dragon and has been deployed in Netherlands by Qbuzz.
+Making a few steps behind, the Dutch company Ebusco was founded in 2010 and released its first electric bus model in 2012.
+The 2.1 model was realized in cooperation with Chinese company Golden Dragon and has been deployed in Netherlands by Qbuzz (see picture below).
 Batteries and electric motor were provided by Chinese manufacturer Yinlong.

 The 2.2 model featured LFP batteries (typical of Chinese market and adopted also on the 3.0) and body was no longer realized by Golden Dragon but by Australian bus builder BCI, as reported on Eurotransport.
 The electric bus is moved by an electric asynchronous central motor realized named KAM90C, while portal axle is by ZF.

-“This new bus heralds the definitive end of the diesel era.
-The Ebusco 2.2 already improved the so called Total Cost of Ownership (TCO) massively compared to the diesel fuelled buses, but with the Ebusco 3.0 nothing stands in the way anymore to speed up the tempo to make public transport more sustainable.
-We now are able to make the world in which we live even cleaner, safer and healthier”, according to Peter Bijvelds, CEO Ebusco.
+In the framework of the Ebusco 3.0 presentation, CEO Peter Bijvelds said: “This new bus heralds the definitive end of the diesel era.
+The 2.2 already improved the so called Total Cost of Ownership (TCO) massively compared to the diesel fuelled buses, but with the Ebusco 3.0 nothing stands in the way anymore to speed up the tempo to make public transport more sustainable.
+We now are able to make the world in which we live even cleaner, safer and healthier”.